elklepo/pwn/SquareCTF_2018/write-ups/fixed-point.md

 ## Description

 In this task We got `fixed_point.html` that served as an interface and engine for solving this task, the flag was of course removed from this file.
-We also had access to `fixed_point.html` hosted in remote server to obtain the real flag one We find out how to do this in local environment.
+We also had access to `fixed_point.html` hosted in remote server to obtain the real flag once We find out how to do this in local environment.

-The code was very simple:
+The most interesting function:

 ```js
 function f(x) {